 5. Encourage Time Off: After pushing through and ending the work-year on a high, actively encourage your teams to take deserved time off.
 Emphasize the importance of rest and recuperation to rejuvenate creativity and productivity.
 You’ll be grateful for this as you start 2024!

-For more on Building Resilient Teams, visit our website.
+For more on Building Resilient Teams, you can visit us here.

 ● In the past few episodes of ThrowForward Thursday, we’ve looked at a variety of technology tools that allow you to create digital versions of humans.
 In this episode, Graeme looks at three ways you can use these technologies in your businesses today (or at least, start experimenting with them in 2024).